Table of Contents[Hide][Show]

 Most people today, health buffs or not, are deficient in gamma linolenic acid, a critical omega-6 fat that is frequently overlooked particularly by those seeking to lose weight and reduce inflammation.

-While other healthy lipids such as weight loss boosting coconut oil and muscle building conjugated linoleic acid (CLA) get all the headlines and attention, gamma linolenic acid (GLA) gets little to no kudos and yet is just as vitally important!
+While other healthy lipids such as weight loss boosting coconut oil and muscle-building conjugated linoleic acid (CLA) get all the headlines and attention, gamma linolenic acid (GLA) gets little to no kudos and yet is just as vitally important!

 Even more ironic is that a hallmark of the Western Diet is excessive consumption of omega-6 polyunsaturated fats usually in the form of processed foods cooked or fried in cheap, rancid and frequently genetically modified (GMO) vegetable oils.
-Even when the sources of these omega-6 fats are whole foods, however, moderate to severe deficiencies of gamma linolenic acid persist even among the seemingly healthy.
+Even when the sources of these omega-6 fats are whole foods, however, moderate to severe deficiencies of gamma linolenic acid persists even among the seemingly healthy.

 The imbalanced intake of fats in the modern diet contributes greatly to the development of a wide variety of inflammatory conditions, weight gain, and overall ill health.
 Most of the chronic diseases of today, including cancer, diabetes, heart disease, arthritis, Alzheimer’s disease, etc. have an inflammatory component.